(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - Once the dough is mixed, split it into 2 evenly sized pieces and add to a lightly floured surface.
 If the dough is sticking to the counter, add more flour to the counter.

-- To shape the dough into bagels, gently roll each piece of dough into a log shape using the palms of your hands.
-Then pinch the ends of each dough logs together to form circular bagel shapes.
+- To shape the dough into bagels, gently roll each piece of dough into a log using the palms of your hands.
+Then pinch the ends of each dough together to form circular bagel shapes.
 Another option is to simply roll each piece of dough into a smooth ball and make a hole in the center using your fingers.
-Then gently flatten the dough into a bagel.
+Then gently flatten the dough into a bagel using your palm.

-- Once the water is boiling, add in some baking soda and/or sweetener and stir to dissolve.
+- Once the water is boiling, add in some baking soda and/or a liquid sweetener (honey or molasses recommended) and stir to dissolve.
 Add enough sweetener to give the water a brown tint.

-- Transfer the bagels to the boiling water and allow them to cook for 30 seconds on each side.
+- Transfer the bagels to the boiling water and allow them to boil for 15-30 seconds on each side.

 - Bake the bagels in the oven for 30-35 minutes, until cooked through.
 Once the bagels have finished baking, remove them from the oven and let them cool completely.
 Once cooled, slice your bagels, toast, top, and enjoy!